Baqend/guide/src/index.md

     }
 }
 ```
-Since its possible to reactivate finished tasks, we maid want to check if we need to decrease the counter.
+Since its possible to reactivate finished tasks, we might want to check if we need to decrease the counter.
 This is only
 necessary if the last status of the Todo object was done.
 To get the state of the object before the current update use
-`db.load(objectID)` it returns a new object with the old data. `this.load()` on the other hand would override the
+`db.load(objectID)`.
+It returns a new object with the old data. `this.load()` on the other hand would overwrite the
 current update.

 ```js